UMAprotocol/UMIPs/UMIPs/umip_add_priceidentifier_BITA.md

 # Summary

-The DVM should support price requests from BITA (bitadata.com) that reflect the prices of a set of published fiat indices.
+The DVM should support price requests for three fiat carbon indices: CGLCAR, CKLCAR, and CNLCAR, issued by Confluence Analytics, and computed and published by BITA (bitadata.com).

 # Motivation